Roberh18/ComputerVision_FinalProject/README.md

-# IKT452 Computer Vision Project: Facial Emotion Recognition
+# IKT452 Computer Vision Project: Facial Expression Recognition

-This repository contains the code for a computer vision project focused on Facial Emotion Recognition using the FER2013 dataset and implemented with PyTorch.
+This repository contains the code for a computer vision project focused on Facial Expression Recognition using the FER2013 and FERPlus datasets, implemented with PyTorch.

 ## Project Structure